domijin/LibertyEarth/Execution.md

 - Institutional design to eliminate manager role for equality, while remaining the efficiency.
 - The community grows as each individual grows.
 The best way to grow is keeping everyone on the same page, and involved in decision making.
 - Distribution of shares will be reflected by the amount of contribution and decisions will be justified by the amount of shares.
-- Captical dividend is capped unless capital becomes part of the community and the contribution is recognized by community members.
+- Capital dividend is capped unless capital becomes part of the community and the contribution is recognized by community members.
 - Universal basic income will give new members a piece of mind to learn and catch up.